ciniki/recipes/README.md

-Ciniki - Small Business Management Platform
+Ciniki - Multitenant Cloud Platform
 ===========================================

-The recipes module stores information about recipes used by the business, typically to be displayed on their website.
+The recipes module stores information about recipes used by the tenant, typically to be displayed on their website.

 License